 You may elect to live off-campus if you meet the following criteria: You are 23 years of age; you are married, or you live within a 30-mile radius with your custodial parent or guardian.
 If you feel you meet the above requirements, please complete the Off-campus Housing Request and return to the Office of Student Development.

 Each resident is responsible for keeping noise levels to a reasonable level at all times.
 Noise levels should be low enough so as not to disturb others.

 During midsemester and final exam weeks, quiet hours are 24 hours a day.

-Residents and/or guests may only use residence hall bathrooms designated for use by their respective gender.
+Residents and/or guests may only use campus residential facility bathrooms designated for use by their respective sex.

-No pets are allowed in the residence halls, except for small fish in small bowls.
+No pets are allowed in the residence halls, except for small fish.
+Aquariums must not exceed 10 gallons.

-Each resident is responsible for the proper care of his/her room, section, and kitchen, including the guidelines for break/holiday periods and checkout.
-All residents using the kitchen are responsible for cleaning the stoves and ovens.
-Individual residents will pay for any charges assessed for damages in their rooms.
-All residents may be responsible for floor damages and will equally pay for any charges to the floor.
-Respect for fellow residents and Community Living staff is shown by properly disposing of garbage and boxes and by not creating unnecessary messes in hallways, individual student rooms, lounges, kitchens, and bathrooms.
+Each resident is responsible for the proper care of his/her room and shared space including the guidelines for break/holiday periods and checkout.
+Individual residents will pay for any charges assessed for damages in their room and shared spaces.
+All residents may be responsible for floor or community damages and will equally pay for any charges to the floor or community.
+All campus residential facility rooms and shared spaces must remain clean throughout their occupancy and must be returned to the original condition upon vacating the space.